AP Europe Period 1 Review: 1450-1648

-Cultural and intellectual movement of northern Europe, began later than the Italian Renaissance (circa 1450), centered in France, Low Countries, England, and Germany, featured a greater emphasis on reforming society and the church.
+Cultural and intellectual movement of northern Europe, began later than the Italian Renaissance (circa 1450), centered in France, Low Countries, England, and Germany, featured a greater emphasis on religion than the Italian Renaissance

-associated with northern Europe; studied classical texts-Focused on Early church writings rather than the pagan ones. ; gave humanism a Christian context; committed to religious piety and institutional reform; Desiderius Erasmus and Thomas More
+associated with northern Europe; studied classical texts; gave humanism a Christian context; committed to religious piety and institutional reform; Desiderius Erasmus

 This scientist spread the word about the experimental method and formalized the empirical method and combined his thinking with Descartes to form the scientific method

 Wrote Discourse on Method.
 Believed in Cartesian Dualism where the body can be doubted, but the mind can't so the two must be radically different.
 Used deductive reasoning (reasoning through previously know facts) to come to conclusions.